BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 <br>

+> ## Tip: Finding Content on RStudio
+> Use Ctrl+F (Windows) or Command+F (Mac) shortcut keys, or from the Edit -> Find to locate content in your paper.
+We will be using that quite a lot during this workshop.
+{: .callout}

 > ## CHALLENGE 3.1
 > Insert headings throughout the rest of the paper so it is split into 5 sections:
 > * Introduction